molsonkiko/JsonToolsNppPlugin/docs/README.md

 This is off by default.
 If desired, this feature can be turned on in the settings.
 When turned on, it only applies to files with `json`, `jsonc`, `jsonl`, and `json5` extensions, or files configured for [automatic JSON schema validation](#automatic-validation-of-json-against-json-schema).

 Prior to [v6.1](/CHANGELOG.md#610---2023-12-28), this automatic validation forced the file to be parsed as JSON.
 As of v6.1, the document will be parsed as [JSON Lines](#json-lines-documents) if the file extension is `jsonl` and as JSON otherwise.
 In addition, if the document is already in [regex mode](#regex-search-form) or [ini file mode](#parsing-ini-files), automatic validation is suspended.

+Beginning in [v7.0](/CHANGELOG.md#700---unreleased-yyyy-mm-dd), this automatic validation will only ever attempt to parse the entire document, not [a selection](#working-with-selections), and automatic validation is always disabled in selection-based mode.
+Prior to v7.0, automatic validation could change the user's selections unexpectedly.

 ## Path to current position ##